Indian rescuers battle for third day to free 40 trapped tunnel workers

 Oxygen was being pumped into the tunnel and small food items such as dry fruit were being provided to the workers, he added.

-The State Disaster Response Force (SDRF) said Tuesday rescuers had spoken to the trapped workers via radio.
+The State Disaster Response Force said Tuesday rescuers had spoken to the trapped workers via radio.

 Construction worker Hemant Nayak told AFP that he had been in the tunnel early on Sunday when the roof caved in, but he had been on the right side of the collapse and escaped.